crosire/reshade-shaders/README.md

 Say you created a shader at "ReShade\YourName\YourShader.fx".
 The line in Pipeline.cfg would look like this: ```#include EFFECT(YourName, YourShader)```

-Check out [REFERENCE.txt](REFERENCE.txt) and the shader files in this repository to get started!
+Check out [REFERENCE.md](REFERENCE.md) and the shader files in this repository to get started!